Jaime Gómez-Hernández: Upscaling

 The need to establish a link between laboratory measurements of parameters, such as permeability, and the values that should be used in mathematical models for large scale predictions is a central topic of Gómez-Hernández's PhD dissertation, out of which a new methodology for the characterization of the spatial variability of permeability at various scales was developed.
 In this field, he was the first to demonstrate the difference between block values and effective values and show that block values depend on the block size and are generally non-local.

-The need of non-Gaussian models
+The need for non-Gaussian models

 Gómez-Hernández proposed a paradigm shift in describing how the parameters that control groundwater flow and solute transport are spatially distributed in the subsurface.
 His 1998 paper, "To be or not to be multi-Gaussian?" proposed a radical change in the way of understanding and modeling the subsurface.
 For two decades, a Gaussian model had been used to describe the heterogeneity of aquifers, and a large body of research had been built on the hypothesis that hydraulic conductivity distributions are Gaussian.
 His paper demonstrated the potentially harmful implications of adopting a Gaussian model and proposed a new one.